 Marlena Peleo-Lazar, chief creative officer at McDonald’s Corporation, shared how it has continued to be a leader in multicultural advertising by using culturally relevant insights to inform its marketing plans.

 Gerald E. Johnson II, chief diversity officer and senior vice president, engagement marketing at the American Heart Association, discussed how the brand raised awareness and educated the African-American and Hispanic communities about heart disease through various multicultural initiatives and advertising campaigns.

 Bob Liodice, president and CEO of the ANA, shared a topline recap of the Masters of Marketing conference, with key insights on what marketers need to know from the industry’s signature event.

 Greg Glenday, president of connections at Clear Channel, shared how Clear Channel created integrated partnership opportunities during its 2013 iHeartRadio Music Festival.

-Brian Cronin, manager of brand strategy and implementation, and Rafael A. Sulit, head of U.S. brand strategy and implementation at National Grid, discussed the “In Defense of the Environment Sweepstakes,” which used hockey as a passion point to connect with customers and encourage energy efficiency.
+Brian Cronin, manager of brand strategy and implementation, and Rafael A. Sulit, head of U.S. brand strategy and implementation at National Grid, shared how an energy and utility company built brand affinity through sports and local causes.